Opencast-Moodle/moodle_opencast_ubuntu_vm/README.md

       1. Select *Dynamically allocated*.
    6. File location and size:
       1. Choose a path for the virtual hard disk file (default is okay).
-      2. Choose a size for the virtual hard disk.
+      2. Choose a size for the virtual hard disk (should be at least *32 GB*).
 4. Install the Ubuntu image:
    1. Launch the newly created virtual machine.
    2. Select the downloaded Ubuntu image (*iso* file).